Double descent: When do neural quantum states generalize?: Results

-\paragraph{Rugged loss landscape}\textemdash{}The overparameterized regime of deep neural networks is associated not only with improved generalization but also with a smoother loss landscape and a larger number of equivalent well-generalizing minima~\cite{Li2018visualizingloss, Garipov2018modeconnectivity, Simsek2021geometrysymmetry, Karhadkar2024favorablelandscape}.
-Here, we test whether this holds for NQS by analyzing the ruggedness of the loss landscape.
+The overparameterized regime of deep neural networks is associated not only with improved generalization but also with a smoother loss landscape and a larger number of equivalent well-generalizing minima~\cite{Li2018visualizingloss, Garipov2018modeconnectivity, Simsek2021geometrysymmetry, Karhadkar2024favorablelandscape}.
+Here, we test whether this holds for our NQS by analyzing the ruggedness of the loss landscape.
 Specifically, we quantify whether different random network parameter initializations lead to distinct minima in terms of training loss and other observables.
-The more ``rugged'' the landscape is, the higher the variance of the obtained loss should be across different random seeds $s$, $\mathrm{Var}(\mathcal{L_{\mathcal{H}}}) = \frac{1}{S - 1} \sum_{s=1}^S \left( \mathcal{L_{\mathcal{H}}}^{(s)} - \bar{\mathcal{L}}_{\mathcal{H}} \right)^2$. \Cref{fig:DD_vars} shows the variance of the quantities presented in \cref{fig:main_DD}.
-The variance of the training loss decreases monotonically with the number of network parameters, indicating that different initializations converge to the same training loss with increasing reliability.
-In contrast, the variance of the test loss and infidelity exhibit double descent behavior, peaking around the interpolation threshold identified in \cref{fig:main_DD}.
-This indicates that the loss landscape around the interpolation threshold is rugged and suggests that in the overparameterized regime, the loss landscape becomes smoother.
-This observation is consistent with the jamming perspective of the interpolation threshold in classical machine learning \cite{geiger2019jamming-23f}.
+The more ``rugged'' the landscape is, the higher the variance of the obtained loss should be across different random seeds $s$,